 (2) The information document may be in the form of a separate document or a part of the guarantee document.

+Note for this regulation:

-Note — Section 51(1)(b) of the Code requires a credit provider to give a prospective guarantor an explanation in the form required by the regulations of the guarantor’s rights and obligations.
+Section 51(1)(b) of the Code requires a credit provider to give a prospective guarantor an explanation in the form required by the regulations of the guarantor’s rights and obligations.
 The explanation must be given before the obligations under the relevant credit contract are secured by the guarantee.

 Part 5 — Matters prescribed for the purposes of Part 4 of the Code (Changes to obligations under credit contracts, mortgages and guarantees)